-The NC recommended to the Board that Mr Chen Guansheng and Mr Foong Daw Ching be nominated for re-election pursuant to the Company's Constitution at the forthcoming AGM.
-In making the recommendation, the NC had considered the Directors' overall contribution and performance.
-Each NC member shall abstain from voting on any resolutions in respect to his re-election or re-appointment.
+The NC has recommended to the Board that Dr Lan Weiguang be nominated for re-election pursuant to the Company's Constitution at the forthcoming AGM.
+In making the recommendation, the NC had considered the Dr Lan's overall contribution and performance.
+Dr Lan has abstained from voting on any resolutions in respect to his re-election or re-appointment.